HillaryGilbert1/virtualmachine/README.md

 <img src="https://i.imgur.com/8JikE9A.png" height="80%" width="80%" alt="Create Virtual Machine"/>
 </p>

-<h3>Step 4: Connect to Virtual Machine
+Step 4: Connect to Virtual Machine
-The final step to this process is accessing the virtual machine using Microsoft Remote Desktop.
+- The final step to this process is accessing the virtual machine using Microsoft Remote Desktop.
 - First you will need to find the Public IP address of your virtual machine
 - Select the virtual machhine we created in step and the IP address will be on the right hand side
 - Copy the IP address